 In fact, with this update Google is actually giving users even more free credit than before.
 The only difference is that they now ask for billing information during the setup process rather than after a user consumes all of their free credits.

-If Google Maps locations aren't loading on the homepage or search modules even though you already went through the Initial Set Up Steps use the Inspect tool to check which error is being presented inside the Console, it's most likely because the site is missing the billing information:
+If Google Maps locations aren't loading on the homepage or search modules even though the Initial Set Up Steps have been completed.
+Use the Inspect tool to check which error is being presented inside the Console, it's most likely because the site is missing the billing information: